 Approved by National Board for Health & Wellness Coaching (NBHWC)

 The MS in Integrative Health and Wellness is an approved training program by the National Board for Health & Wellness Coaching.
 The objective of the NBHWC certification exam is to provide a minimum standard and measure of foundational competencies for the practice of health and wellness coaching.
 The national certification provides proficient coaches the credentials to stand apart from coaches who have not received adequate coach training or assessment of their coaching skills and knowledge.

 Graduates of NBHWC are eligible for the Health and Wellness Coaching certifying examination.

-For further details on how your completion of an Approved NBHWC Program may waive credits, see the Awarded Credit Opportunities section above.
+For further details on how your completion of an Approved NBHWC Program may waive credits, see the Awarded Credit Opportunities section below.